Your cart

 Time signatures don’t just tell us how many beats fit into a measure – more importantly, they serve as an indicator of how the music should feel.
 With that same logic, we can rely on our ears and the feel of the music to identify the time signature of a piece.

-Here’s a step-by-step guide to recognizing time signature, with examples:
+Here’s a step-by-step guide to recognizing time signatures, with examples:

 Let’s listen to “We Are The Champions”.